rogerchang910/Generative_AI_with_Anti-Malarial_Drug_Discovery/README.md

 Referring to the paper "[Descriptor Free QSAR Modeling Using Deep Learning With Long Short-Term Memory Neural Networks](https://www.frontiersin.org/articles/10.3389/frai.2019.00017/full)" published by Chakravarti SK and Alla SRM, we take a further step to develop the model using the GRU component to achieve a comparable result.

+This repo contains:

+## Data
+The dataset we have chosen to use is the Inhibition of P. falciparum Dd2 from [PubChem](https://pubchem.ncbi.nlm.nih.gov/bioassay/2302).
+It is a list of SMILES of molecules that are potential inhibitors for P. falciparum Dd2 along with their CID, SID, activity, and inhibition.
+A drug is classified as active if the inhibition is over 50%.
+There are a total of 13,533 data points in this dataset.

 ## Contributors
 Roger Chang, Ayush Shetty